okcoders/ok-coders-spring-2015/01-html/02-exercises/02-exercises.md

 Complete all homework assignments before coming to the next class or as otherwise instructed.

+Unless you want to work ahead you may ignore instructions regarding the express application, heroku, the command line and git.
+Simply fill out the html files in the public directory.

 ## Create an express app, add static content, upload it to heroku

 Create a new Express web application.
 Do not reuse previous express applications.
 The intent is to practice using the command line and creating applications from scratch quickly.